psschand/DockerAppTimeZone/README.md

  **2.** client
  **3.** db(for database)

- **1.** in server directory Adonis framework is used, which has ample amount of libarary, which can be utilise by the developer once in a life.
+ **1.** in server directory Adonis framework is used, which has ample amount of libraries, which can be utilised by the developer.
  **2**. client: in this directory production ready build of React App has been used. whenever a developer feels the desired React app is ready to deploy then the user will build the React App using the command